vintagetoolpatch/vintagetoolpatch.github.io/_posts/2024-11-17-more-eggbeater-bits.md

 So thats it for drill bit testing for a while.
 Just about everything I've been recommended has been tried.
 I wont be writing about egg-beaters and bits here again unless I find something that actually beats the Star-M.

-Lastly I keep a [Richard Kell No. 1](http://richardkell.co.uk/honingECom.htm) guide handy.
-I have some truly tiny spokeshaves around.
-Its very hard to hold them at a consistent angle freehand, and this little guide is one of the few that will hold the tiny irons steady, while still allowing it to contact the stone.

-So I mostly freehand, but I like my honing guides.
-Where does that leave us?
-Where it usually does.
-There can be a lot of snobbery in woodworking.
-Unplugged vs plugged.
-Machines vs Hand Tools.
-Vintage vs New Tools.
-If it works for you, it works for you.
-But keep trying new things, and keep learning.
-If you have never free hand sharpened, maybe grab one of your beater chisels and give it a try.
-You might be surprised by how quick it can be.
-If you free hand everything.
-Grab a honing guide and take one of your worker tools to it.
-Are you getting a better edge?
-Might be worth taking the tool back to a guide more often for a reset.
-Either way, there is little more satisfying in woodworking than taking a fresh sharp edge to wood and watching the shavings fly.

 ![Egg Beater Bits](/assets/images/eggbeater2/1.jpg)

 The results, from top to bottom.
 Star-M 601, Bosch DIY, Bosch Pro, Fisch G70, Fisch G61, Famag, Lee Valley Brad Points, Twist Bit.
 The left two holes for each bit are straight in.
 The right two are after a few revolutions backwards.